vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 The motivation behind the slight reduction is that I significantly exceeded my work hours goals in Q3 and Q4 2025, and relatedly also built a backlog on several other fronts.
+My original plan when entering Q1 2026 had been to apply to Q1 and Q2 2026 the reduced thresholds that are provided above for Q2 and Q3 2026.
+However, Q1 2026 averaged out to be a normal quarter; while parts were slower-than-normal, there was a busy period in the middle and the average worked out to normal.
+So it's sort of net neutral in the overall work hours picture, so I'm shifting the reduced hours plan by a quarter to Q2 and Q3 2026.

-Even if I were to adhere to the reduced thresholds in Q1 and Q2 2026, it will not *fully* compensate for the excess effort, but it will at least partially compensate.
+Even if I were to adhere to the reduced thresholds in Q2 and Q3 2026, it will not *fully* compensate for the excess effort, but it will at least partially compensate.
 In practice, I expect I will exceed these thresholds by a decent margin, but psychologically, the reduced thresholds will at least allow me to reduce my work effort relative to a counterfactual where I have higher thresholds.
 A bunch of other strategic and tactical adjustments will be needed to my work stream to help effectively reduce my work effort, but these are beyond the scope of this document.

-I might continue rolling the reductions over to future quarters if I am averaging over 8 hours per week.

 ### Guidance on the approach I should take through the week